Shout out to my good friend Luke Wagoner for providing the NX4 for demo purposes!!

 The DSD light on the NX4 is also on the back, so to verify you’ll have to turn the unit around and play a DSD file to make sure it works.
 It will turn Red when a DSD file is playing.

 A few other quick things to mention about the NX4:

-The charge light will turn red when charging, and will switch to Green when finished.
+- The charge light will turn red when charging and will switch to green when finished.

-The DAC light on the back will be blue to indicate you’re playing a PCM file.
+- The DAC light on the back will be blue to indicate you’re playing a PCM file.
 It will turn Red when playing a DSD file.

-I’m able to comfortably drive an HD600 with the Q1, but I wouldn’t rely on it for anything less efficient than around 300 Ohm/97dB Sensitivity.
-It really just makes the cut, but does get plenty loud enough with gain on paired up to the 600’s.
+I’m able to comfortably drive an HD600 with the Q1, but I wouldn’t rely on it for anything more demanding than that.
+It really just makes the cut but does get plenty loud enough with gain on paired up to the 600s.

 The HD600 technically requires around 20mW from an amp, for clarity’s sake.

 Here are the numbers out of the Q1:

 - Output Power 1: >112 mW (16 Ohms / THD+N <1%)

 - Output Power 2: >75 mW (32 Ohms / THD+N <1%)